greg-raven/Department-21/_posts/2009-01-13-how-many-zeros-in-a-billion.md

 - A billion days ago nothing walked the earth on two feet.
 - A billion dollars ago was only 8 hours and 20 minutes, at the rate our government is spending it.

-While this thought is still fresh in our brain, let’s take a look at the situation in New Orleans.
-It’s amazing what you can learn with some simple division.
+While this thought is still fresh in our brain, let's take a look at the situation in New Orleans.
+It's amazing what you can learn with some simple division.

 Louisiana Senator Mary Landrieu (D) was asking Congress for 250 billion dollars to rebuild New Orleans.